-- 1/4 cup pork sausage cut into small pieces
+- ¼ cup pork sausage cut into small pieces; can sub pork belly

 - 16 oz soft tofu you can sub 1 tube of soon tofu

-- 2 tbsp gochugaru (Korean red pepper flakes/powder) you can vary the amount according to how spicy you like it!
+- 2 tablespoon gochugaru (Korean red pepper flakes/powder) you can vary the amount according to how spicy you like it!

-- 2 tbsp gochujang (Korean red pepper paste) you can vary the amount according to how spicy you like it!
+- 2 tablespoon gochujang (Korean red pepper paste) you can vary the amount according to how spicy you like it!

 - 1 green onion sliced for garnish

 - 1 ts soy sauce

 - 2 eggs 1 for each person

 - Prepare your anchovies by removing the heads and the guts (black parts).
 Add the prepared anchovies to your anchovy strainer or a mesh bag.
 Add to the 4 cups of water in a large saucepan, bring to the boil then turn down to a simmer and simmer for 30 minutes.
 When finished simmering, remove the strainer/bag from the broth.
 If you have cheesecloth, it's very nice to strain any stray bits out so you have a clear broth.
 You can also take these out with a spoon.

 - Heat up sesame oil in a large saucepan (or your dolsot) on medium high.
 Add the garlic, sausage, and gochugaru and stir for about a minute to combine all the ingredients.